Tameno-01/godot-modular-camera-addon/docs/overview.md

 The ray cast is what prevents the camera from going into walls or other geometry.

+Try setting the camera's `Default Ray Cast` to a new `CameraRayCastProperties`.

+Behaviours can also have their own ray cast settings that will replace the `Default Ray Cast` while they're active. you do this by enabling `Override Raycast` on the behaviour and setting it's `Raycast Override` to something, or leaving it empty to disable ray casting while the behaviour is active.

-It's technically a spherical shape cast behind the scenes, so it can have a `margin_radius`.
+The ray cast is technically a spherical shape cast behind the scenes, so it can have a `margin_radius`.

 The ray cast is performed from the target to the camera after all modifiers are applied.